 There are notable attractions along the way.
 One, in particular, is the Anfiteatro.
 The sheer steep walls and shape of the rocky outcrop offer some interesting acoustics.
 Gabriel borrowed a guitar from one visitor and performed it in the center of the Anfiteatro.
 Seems to be a popular spot for musicians to do their pieces.

 There are several other attractions in the area, but my favorite has to be the grand views of the river.
 The view from the Mirador Tres Cruces, named after the three crosses erected on the hill.
 We took a break there for a minute.
 Taking pictures.
 Enjoying the view.
 Taking it all in.
-We rode for another Kilometer and I felt my bike dragging and then I heard a sound that sent shivers down my spine.
+Then we continued on to ride for another Kilometer.
+All of a sudden, I felt my bike dragging and then I heard a sound that sent shivers down my spine.

 It turns out even the spare tubes already had holes in it.
 Hello?
 Ever heard of Quality Assurance?
 You don’t put a used tire tube in the emergency kit, genius (whoever you are)!
 We were all out of options, and it’s another 20 kilometers into town.
 We waved and stopped a truck to see if they had any tire repair kit.

 The Flecha bus into town was out hours ago.
 Maybe I could hitchhike my way back.
 Maybe I walk and drag that bike all the way back.
 We sat there scratching our heads about what to do next.
 A motorcyclist stopped to offer help.
 He didn’t have a patching tool but a foam spray that would, at least, plug the holes on the tube long enough for me to get back into town.

 A lame duck